logsem/griotte/README.md

   parameterize the whole development (e.g. the specific encoding scheme for instructions, etc.).

+- `machine_parameters_instance.v`: Defines a concrete instance of the typeclass `MachineParameters`.

 - `griotte_lang.v`: Defines the operational semantics of the machine, and the embedding of the capability machine language into Iris.